-Rethinking Microservices Architecture through Dynamic Consistency Boundaries
+Rethinking microservices architecture through Dynamic Consistency Boundaries

 When creating microservices-based architectures, developers may encounter the concept of an “aggregate” while modeling their systems.
 In the simplest of terms, an aggregate is a collection of various objects in your system that can be treated as a single unit.
 It's important to note that an aggregate includes an aggregate root, entities, and value objects bound together by consistency rules.